 - (1) The chart does not take into account certain post-retirement benefits.
-See "Compensation of Named Executive Officers Pension Benefits" and "Nonqualified Deferred Compensation". - (2) For 2021, the annual short-term incentive bonus had a portion (an average of 39.3%) paid out in one-year time vested RSUs.
-See "-Annual Incentive Bonuses Other Named Executive Officer Incentive Compensation" on page 38. - (3) For 2020, also includes an aggregate of \$154,350 one-time payments to the other named executive officers due to the buyout of the named executive officer's accrued vacation.
-See "- Elimination of Vacation Accrual" on page 41.
+See "Compensation of Named Executive Officers Pension Benefits" and "Nongualified Deferred Compensation". - For 2021, the annual short-term incentive bonus had a portion (an average of 39.3%) paid out in one-year time vested RSUs. - For 2020, also includes an aggregate of \$154,350 one-time payments to the other named executive officers due to the buyout of the named executive officer's accrued vacation.
+See "- Elimination of Vacation Accrual" on page 42.